HKUSTDial/awesome-data-agents/README.md

 <p align="center"><img src="assets/representative_work.jpg" alt="Leaps" width="100%"></p>

 We index papers **by autonomy level**, then **by data-related tasks** across Data Management, Data Preparation, and Data Analysis.
-Most existing work clusters in L1–L3, L4–L5 are aspirational.
-We also list relevant surveys, tutorials and benchmarks.
+Most existing work clusters in L1–L3, while L4–L5 are aspirational.
+We also list relevant surveys and tutorials.

 ### 💬 L0-L1: From Manual Labor to Preliminary Assistance